So, You Went Vegan. Here's Why You're Not Losing Weight

 There's more: A vegan diet increases your metabolism.
-In a study of 64 overweight postmenopausal women, a vegan diet increased their after-meal metabolism by 16 percent.
+In a study of 64 overweight postmenopausal women3, a vegan diet increased their after-meal metabolism by 16 percent.
 The effect lasted about three hours after each meal.
 Here's why: If you were to eat a chicken salad sandwich with mayo, its fat passes into your cells.
 As it does so, it interferes with your mitochondria—the microscopic "burners" that are trying to burn calories inside each cell.
 Getting rid of that fat allows your mitochondria to recover, so they can burn calories faster.
 This has been shown dramatically in research studies.
 At Pennington Biomedical Research Center in Baton Rouge, Louisiana, researchers put volunteers on a high-fat diet.
-Within just five days, their mitochondria had slowed down significantly.
+Within just five days, their mitochondria had slowed down significantly4.

 A low-fat vegan diet is just the opposite.
 The animal fat is gone, and your metabolism can recover.
 That is why you get a significantly better "burn" after each meal.

 So, with all that going for you, what could get in the way?

 1. Do you actually need to lose weight?

 Some people worry about their weight even when they are already in the healthy weight range.
 Check your body mass index (BMI) using any of the handy BMI calculators you will find online.
 Just plug in your height and weight.
 A vegan diet helps eliminate body fat, and if you do not have much body fat, you will not lose much weight.

 2. Are you actually following a vegan diet?